dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/overview/asp-net-mvc-overview.md

 - It makes it easier to manage complexity by dividing an application into the model, the view, and the controller.
 - It does not use view state or server-based forms.
 This makes the MVC framework ideal for developers who want full control over the behavior of an application.
 - It uses a Front Controller pattern that processes Web application requests through a single controller.
 This enables you to design an application that supports a rich routing infrastructure.
-For more information, see [Front Controller](https://go.microsoft.com/fwlink/?LinkId=106357 "Front Controller") on the MSDN Web site.
+For more information, see [Front Controller](https://www.martinfowler.com/eaaCatalog/frontController.html).
 - It provides better support for test-driven development (TDD).
 - It works well for Web applications that are supported by large teams of developers and Web designers who need a high degree of control over the application behavior.